Kyriosity/read-write/readme+/dev/.net/readme+/cs-malpractice.md

 ## Essence

-Albeit C# has destructors, finalizers, calls to garbage collector, memory allocation, "front door" to unmanaged code - programming them looks unnatural, unless for very specific workaround, fix of bizarre bugs, non-conforming 3d-party API.
+Albeit C# has destructors, finalizers, calls to garbage collector, memory allocation, "front door" to unmanaged code - programming them looks unnatural, unless for a very specific workaround, fix of bizarre bugs, or non-conforming 3d-party API.

-Microsoft thoroughly documents which C# constructs are better for perfomance and memory, and guessing them from CLR is contra-productive (you may find some string interpolation disputes).
+Microsoft thoroughly documents which C# constructs are better for performance and memory, and guessing them from CLR is counter-productive (you may find some string interpolation disputes).

 ## Bloated interfaces